pachi81/GlucoDataHandler/README.md

 ## Features

 * receives glucose values as **[LibreLink follower](#librelink)**
-* receives glucose values from Nightscout
+* receives glucose, IOB and COB values from Nightscout
 * receives glucose values from [Juggluco](./INSTALLATION.md#configure-juggluco)
 * receives glucose values from [xDrip+](./INSTALLATION.md#configure-xdrip)
 * provides several **[widgets](#widgets)** and a floating widget for the phone